 - If yeast or mold formed on top, wipe, scrape, or scoop off the top layer.

-- Add contents to a food processor or blender.
+- Add solids to a food processor or blender.
 Blend until smooth (up to 5 minutes depending on speed and power of your device).

-- Dispense into recycled sauce bottles.
+- Dispense into upcycled sauce bottles.
 Store at room temperature or in refrigerator.
 Keeps for many months.